ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 # Local functions

-This section explains the concept of local functions.

 Local functions are functions which are bound to single grid elements.
-Therefore they are constructed from some local basis, a coefficient vector and the geometry of the grid element.
+Therefore, they are constructed from some local basis, a coefficient vector and the geometry of the grid element.
+Since, the implementation is quite involved localfefunctions do not reside at Ikarus but in the seperate dune module [dune-localfefunctions](https://github.com/ikarus-project/dune-localfefunctions).

 Usually local functions need to be evaluated in the local coordinate system \( \mathbb{\xi} \in T_{\text{ref}} \subset\mathbb{R}^n \) :